| Important note: Images and videos posted on this

 of the Zionist community as Wolffsohn points out, although the Holocaust gave Israel the money, population, resources and

-The first five years of Israel’s existence was plagued by economic crisis.
+approval from other countries, which allowed Israel to survive and thrive for the past fifty years.
+Reasons for Economic Problems The first five years of Israel’s existence was plagued by economic crisis.
 Some of the leading problems that Israel

 faced were housing, hostile environment, huge balance of payments deficit, unemployment and lack of foreign currency.
 The